 Commercial Farm Service Program

-CNFA implemented the two-year (2012-2014), $2 million Commercial Farm Service Program (CFSP), a two-year project funded by the United States Agency for International Development’s (USAID) Innovation Fund for Ethiopian Agriculture (IFEA).
-CFSP adapted our proven Farm Service Center (FSC) model to the Ethiopian context for the first time.
-By establishing FSCs as “one-stop shops” in their communities, entrepreneurs provide a complete range of inputs, services, information and output marketing linkages to Ethiopian smallholders.
-This model continues to support farmers in making the transition from subsistence to commercial production as part of the Feed the Future Farm Service Center Project, which CNFA implemented in Ethiopia from 2015 to 2017.
+CNFA implemented the two-year (2012-2014), $2 million Commercial Farm Service Program (CFSP), a program funded by USAID’s Innovation Fund for Ethiopian Agriculture (IFEA), adapting its proven Farm Service Center (FSC) solution to the Ethiopian context for the first time.
+By establishing FSCs as “one-stop-shops” in their communities, entrepreneurs provided a complete range of inputs, services, information and output marketing linkages to Ethiopian smallholders.
+This solution continued to support farmers in making the transition from subsistence to commercial production as part of the Feed the Future Ethiopia Farm Service Center Project, which CNFA implemented in Ethiopia from 2015 to 2017.

-- Established six locally (Ethiopian) owned, retail farm supply and service locations (FSCs) with inventories, training, services and output market linkages;
+- Established FSCs: Established six locally-owned retail farm service supply and service locations or FSCs with inventories, training, services and output market linkages.

-- Created a wholesale buying cooperative, owned by and dedicated to serving the inventory needs of the FSCs and linking them to national suppliers.
+- Created APEX Organization: CFSP created a wholesale buying cooperative, owned by and dedicated to serving the inventory needs of the FSCs and linking them to national suppliers.

-- Supported Marketing and Business Development: Delivered trainings on uniform branding, business skills, technical/advisory capacity, quality standards, environmental and worker safety procedures across the network;
+- Supported Marketing and Business Development: Delivered trainings on uniform branding, business skills, technical and advisory capacity, quality standards and environmental and worker safety procedures across the network.

-- Promoted FSC-led farmer outreach activities, including training seminars, demonstration plots and field days, to showcase the impacts of improved inputs and improve farmer production skills.
+- Improved Farmer Capacity: Promoted FSC-led farmer outreach activities, including training seminars, demonstration plots and field days to showcase the impacts of improved inputs and improve farmer production skills.